-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and International Financial Reporting Standards Interpretations Committee (IFRIC) interpretations as adopted by the European Union and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+These financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006, applicable to companies reporting under IFRS.
 The financial statements have been prepared on the historical cost basis, except for the revaluation of financial assets.
 A summary of the principal accounting policies is set out below.